 - A warm cord or outlet is to be expected for heating devices.
 Periodically check a device’s cord and the wall around the outlet – if it feels ‘hot’ and not just warm, discontinue use.

 Smoke Detectors.
-Fires can occur with or without electricity, especially when your focus is on keeping your family warm and in good health during extreme conditions.
-Make sure your smoke detectors are in good working order.
+Fires can occur with or without electricity, especially when you focus on keeping your family warm and healthy during extreme conditions.
+Learn how to ensure your smoke detectors are in good working order, and other tips, here.

 In closing: If it is designed to generate heat, and it must be plugged into an outlet, take good care to ensure you and yours stay comfortable AND safe.